russgooday/northcoders-course-projects/bash_exercise/README.md

 # Bash Scripting Exercises
 ### Working with the filesystem

-This script will search the `staff` folder for a staff member with the given ID and return the staff member's details.
+This scripts will carry out search tasks on the filesystem outputting formatted responses.

 ### Setup